 In addition to vitamin c, pear skins (or peels) also contain important phytonutrients, including polyphenols, phenolic acids and flavonoids, that can help ward off disease formation, so don’t peel your fruit!

-In fact, when researchers studied the antioxidant capacity of pears and apples, they found that diets that included the fruit peels had a significantly higher level of healthy fatty acids (higher plasma lipid levels) and antioxidant activity than diets that discarded the peels and only ate the fruit’s pulp.
+When researchers studied the antioxidant capacity of pears and apples, they found that diets that included the fruit peels had a significantly higher level of healthy fatty acids (higher plasma lipid levels) and antioxidant activity than diets that discarded the peels and only ate the fruit’s pulp.

-Diets high in fresh fruit, including pears, have also gained a lot of attention for having anti-inflammatory and cancer protective effects due to their high levels of essential nutrients like vitamin c, antioxidants and phytochemicals.
+Diets high in fresh fruit, including pears, have also gained a lot of attention for having anti-inflammatory and cancer-protective effects due to their high levels of essential nutrients like vitamin c, antioxidants and phytochemicals.
 Those essential nutrients and antioxidants make pears one of the better anti-inflammatory foods around.

 According to studies by the national cancer institute, consuming fresh fruit daily shows positive effects on the body’s ability to prevent cancer growth, reduce inflammation, remain in ph balance, decrease oxidative damage to lipids and improve antioxidant status in healthy humans.

-Also eating more fruits and veggies is the best way to detox your body of harmful substances and toxins. this is the primary reason that every year u.s. national policymakers set a national dietary goal to increase fruit and vegetable consumption among both children and adults.
+Also eating more fruits and veggies is the best way to detox your body of harmful substances and toxins.
+This is the primary reason that every year u.s. National policymakers set a national dietary goal to increase fruit and vegetable consumption among both children and adults.

 4. Can help with weight loss

-Fruit and vegetable consumption has been proposed to protect against obesity, according to extensive research. over and over we see that the more fresh vegetables and fruit someone eats, the less likely she is to gain weight and struggle to maintain her health.
+Fruit and vegetable consumption has been proposed to protect against obesity, according to extensive research.
+Over and over we see that the more fresh vegetables and fruit someone eats, the less likely she is to gain weight and struggle to maintain her health.

 5. Helps improve heart health